An elementary alternative to ECH capacities: An even simpler definition of capacities

 where $(S,j)$ is a one-dimensional complex manifold (not necessarily compact or connected), and we assume that the restriction of $u$ to each component of $S$ is nonconstant.
+Note that regarded as a two-dimensional real manifold, $S$ does not have boundary.
 Given $u$ as above, define the {\em energy\/}